kowalcj0/gee/README.md

 * [Performance Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin) will generate a performance trend from a JMeter XML result files.
 Can be a real overkill to your Jenkins instance when these XML files are big!!!!
 * [Site Monitor](https://wiki.jenkins-ci.org/display/JENKINS/SiteMonitor+Plugin) I'm using it to check it tested environment is up and running.

+## Test run outputs
+Everytime you run your tests, Gee produces few files that can:
+* help you analyze the test run results
+* be used to visualize the performance trend of your application

+What can be generated:
+* a HTML report with multiple PNG graphs.
+Here's an [example report](./docs/examples/results/index.html) [flag name: cfgCreateHTMLReport]
+* an Aggregate CSV Report file [example file](./docs/examples/results/aggregate.csv) [flag name: cfgCreateAggregateCSVReport]
+* an Aggregate Response Time Percentiles CSV file [example file](./docs/examples/results/aggregatedResponseTimesPercentiles.csv) [flag name: cfgCreateAggregateCSVReport]
+* a CSV with few simple stats like: min, max, mean, median, stdev calculated for: Latency, Response time, Response Size [example file](./docs/examples/results/statistics.csv) [flag name: cfgCalculateSimpleStatsFromAResultFile]
+* a text file with a list of all URLs that: returned with an unexpected response code, didn't pass the assertion step etc. Check out all the *.errors files in an [example results archive](./docs/examples/results/results.tar.bz2) [flag name: cfgExctractFaultyURLs]
+* a XML file composed from all jenkins.xml files downloaded from all the nodes.
+It can be used by ie.: [Jenkins Performance* Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin) [flag name: cfgCreateMergedFileForJenkinsPerfPlugin]
+* a CSV file composed from all result.xml files downloaded from all the nodes.
+It can be used by ie.: [Jenkins Plot Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin) [flag name: cfgCreateMergedResultFile]
+* a compressed archive (zip or bzip2) containing all the test run logs, error files, result files etc. [Example results archive](./docs/examples/results/results.tar.bz2) [flag name: cfgSaveCompressedResults]

+All these files can generated once enabled in your configuration file.
+Btw. by default most of them are already enabled :)
+Here's a list of all configuration flags, that control what is produced during a test run:
+* cfgCreateHTMLReport
+* cfgCreateAggregateCSVReport
+* cfgGenerateAggregatedResponseTimePercentilesReports
+* cfgCalculateSimpleStatsFromAResultFile
+* cfgExctractFaultyURLs
+* cfgSaveCompressedResults
+* cfgCreateMergedFileForJenkinsPerfPlugin
+* cfgCreateMergedResultFile

 ## How to generate graphs from long test runs